dbernheisel/phantom_mcp/README.md

 - `prompts/get` which will dispatch the request to your handler
 - `resources/list` which will list either the provided resources in the `connect/2` callback, or all resources by default
 - `resources/get` which will dispatch the request to your handler
+- `logging/setLevel` only if pubsub is provided.
+Logs can be sent to client with `Session.log_{level}(session, map_content)`.
+[See docs](https://modelcontextprotocol.io/specification/2025-03-26/server/utilities/logging#log-levels).
+Logs are only sent if the client has initiated an SSE stream.
 - `resource/templates/list` which will list available as defined in the router.
 - `tools/list` which will list either the provided tools in the `connect/2` callback, or all tools by default
 - `tools/call` which will dispatch the request to your handler
-- `completion/complete` which will dispatch the request to your handler for the given prompt or resource
+- `completion/complete` which will dispatch the request to your completion handler for the given prompt or resource.
 - `notification/*` which will be no-op.
 - `ping` pong

-Batched requests will also be handled transparently. **please note** there is not an abstraction yet for efficiently providing these as a group to your handler.
+Batched requests will also be handled transparently. **please note** there is not an abstraction for efficiently providing these as a group to your handler.
-The plan is to dispatch the list of params to your handler, and the handler can check if the params are a list or not.
+Since the MCP specification is deprecating batched request support in the next version, there is no plan to make this more efficient.

+Use the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) to test and verify your MCP server